mountain65/Gebaar/README.md

 ## Usage
 Open a Terminal window and "cd" into the directory where the exe is.
-Type "mono Gebaar.exe -all" to get a list of all the available signs.
+Type "mono Gebaar.exe -list" to get a list of all the available signs.
 Type "mono Gebaar.exe [sign-name]" to view one or more short films in QuickTime.
 All the signs that start with the given name are matched.